Refreshing Mint Iced Tea is my swan song for this summer’s recipes.

 What tea should I use to make Mint Iced Tea?

-While I’m usually a tea snob, drinking only Fortnum & Mason’s, Taylors of Harrogate, or Whittard Tea when I’m in the mood for a hot brew, I’ve no shame in admitting that, for Mint Iced Tea, I use good ol’ Lipton brand tea bags.
+I’m usually a tea snob who drinks only Fortnum & Mason’s, Taylors of Harrogate, or Whittard Tea when I’m in the mood for a hot brew.
+However, I use good ol’ Lipton brand tea bags for my Mint Iced Tea.

 That’s because this recipe calls for twelve teabags, and Lipton is really cheap.
 Since I make a pitcher of iced tea per week during the summer, a box of 100 bags for, like, three dollars gives me the most bang for my buck.